microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/Add-MgBetaTeamMember.md

   - `[TeamId <String>]`: The unique identifier of team
   - `[TeamTemplateDefinitionId <String>]`: The unique identifier of teamTemplateDefinition
   - `[TeamTemplateId <String>]`: The unique identifier of teamTemplate
-  - `[TeamsAppDashboardCardDefinitionId <String>]`: The unique identifier of teamsAppDashboardCardDefinition
   - `[TeamsAppDefinitionId <String>]`: The unique identifier of teamsAppDefinition
   - `[TeamsAppId <String>]`: The unique identifier of teamsApp
   - `[TeamsAppInstallationId <String>]`: The unique identifier of teamsAppInstallation